Tung Padevat: Format

 Throughout its period of publishing, the magazine had a uniform format.
-Most issues ranged between 65-85 pages.
+Most issues ranged between 65 and 85 pages.
 The September and October/November issues of 1977 contained 133 pages.
 The April 1977 issue, on the other hand, had only 29 pages.

+Content

+Articles published in Tung Padevat include history of the CPK, excerpts from speeches made by Party leaders, and Party goals, highlighting rice production as a primary goal.